jim-junior/jim-junior.github.io/src/components/blog/blogs/event-driven-architecture.md

 The event-driven architecture enables different components of a system to run independently of each other by introducing a middleman known as an **Event broker** that routes events to different intended destination components.
 This means that applications and devices do not need to know where they are sending information or where the information they are consuming comes from.
 Rather they focus on carrying out there intended functionality.

-In Redis Pub/Sub, we have a *Publisher* that publishes messages across different *Message Channels* and *Consumers* that can listen to different message channels for events/messages sent.

 ![Image showing producer](/eda1.jpg)

-> Note: In this article we use Redis's Pub/Sub because of its simplicity and realatively easy learning curve but Redis Pub/Sub wont demonstrate the full functionality of an Event Driven System, however there are other more complex software systems such as RabbitMQ or Apache Kafka that provide a wide range of functionality and Protocals such as AMQP and MQTT(Commonly used in IoT application) that can be used to build more large scale systems, however these have a steep learning curve and wont be ideal for demonstration purposes in this article.
+> Note: In this article we use Redis's because of its simplicity and realatively easy learning curve but Redis wont demonstrate the full functionality of an Event Driven System, however there are other more complex software systems such as RabbitMQ or Apache Kafka that provide a wide range of functionality and Protocals such as AMQP and MQTT(Commonly used in IoT application) that can be used to build more large scale systems, however these have a steep learning curve and wont be ideal for demonstration purposes in this article.

 ## Concepts

 With this high level understanding of how the Event-Driven Architecture works, lets look and some of its core concepts.
 These will give you a platform to weigh the strengths of this architecture to others and possibly give you a basis on deciding when to apply it in your projects.
+We sha;; use the tool to demonstrate these concepts.

 ### The Event broker

 An *Event Broker* is a middleware platform that routes events from source to desired destination.
 This is accomplished using the publish-subscribe messaging pattern.
 In this pattern, independent system components connect to the event broker and exchange messages through the Event Broker.

+Multiple event brokers Exist, some of the most popular ones include Apache Kafka, RabbitMQ, AWS EventBridge, and Redis.
+In this article, we will use Redis as our event broker.

 ### Event Portals